CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: Introduction

 \section{Introduction}

-The pursuit of automated causal inference has gained significant momentum, with Large Language Models (LLMs) and LLM-based agents showing promise in their ability to reason about cause-and-effect relationships from data.
+LLMs and LLM-based agents are increasingly used for causal reasoning over observational data.
 However, the evaluation of these systems often falls short of the rigor required for real-world applications.
 A common practice is to assess a model's performance based solely on a single numerical output---typically an effect estimate such as the Average Treatment Effect (ATE).
-This approach, while simple, is fundamentally limited because it conflates two distinct steps that are central to any empirical causal analysis.
+This single-output evaluation is limited because it conflates two distinct steps that are central to any empirical causal analysis.

 The first step is \textbf{identification}: a conceptual exercise in which the analyst determines whether a causal quantity of interest is recoverable from the available data, given a set of assumptions about the data-generating process.
 This requires specifying a valid research design---often called an \emph{identification strategy}---such as an Instrumental Variable (IV) design, a Regression Discontinuity Design (RDD), or a Difference-in-Differences (DiD) design, and defining all of its necessary components (e.g., the instrument, the running variable and cutoff, or the time and group indices).
 The second step is \textbf{estimation}: a numerical exercise in which the identified strategy is implemented on a finite data sample to compute a point estimate of the causal effect and to quantify the uncertainty around that estimate.